hirrolot/interface99/README.md

 </details>

+Interface99 aims to provide a minimalistic yet useable set of features found in most programming languages; at the same time, Interface99 feels like you still program in plain C.

 ## Highlights

  - **Zero-boilerplate.** Forget about constructing virtual tables manually -- Interface99 will do it for you!
 Internally, it is [done through X-Macro], a technique for reliable maintenance of parallel lists.